cultureglobe/cultureglobe/README.md

      java -jar plovr.jar serve main.json

-and then open in the web browser main.html file in your browser
+and then open in the web browser *main.html* file

 ## Queries: